 The Arizona Supreme Court held that the Texas man was not acting in the course and scope of his employment at the time the accident.
 Despite the fact that the employer paid for the employee’s hotel and rental vehicle and required him to stay in Yuma in order to work, the Supreme Court did not find that the employer had control over the employee at the time of the accident.
 In its ruling, the Supreme Court also adopted the Restatement (Third) of Agency’s test for respondeat superior, which in § 7.07(2) adopted control by the employer of the employee as the primary determining factor regarding whether or not the employee is acting while in the scope of their employment.

 In many cases in Arizona in which a person is seriously injured by an employee who is working on the job, the employer may still be held to be vicariously liable for the losses the victim suffers.
-If you were injured in an accident caused by another driver or an employee of a company while they were working, contact Cantor Crane at (602) 254-2701 or click on “Schedule a Free Consultation” to schedule your initial and free consultation today.
+If you were injured in an accident caused by another driver or an employee of a company while they were working, contact Cantor Injury Lawyers at (602) 254-2701 or click on “Schedule a Free Consultation” to schedule your initial and free consultation today.

 Fill out the form below to recieve a free and confidential intial consultation.